Informing your decisions today to help make your future dreams a reality

 A range of service to meet your specific needs.

 A substantial portfolio of tax-advantaged retirement assets can do more than help fund your retirement — unused retirement assets can help provide for the people and causes you care about.
 If you have accumulated significant assets in an IRA, 401(k) or other qualified plan, a Trusteed IRA can help you preserve the potential tax advantages of these unique assets for as long as possible while providing maximum control over how the assets are distributed.
-U.S. Trust is one of a limited number of providers who offer Trusteed IRAs — your Merrill Lynch advisor can explain this powerful option to see if it can help you address your goals.
+Bank of America is one of a limited number of providers who offer Trusteed IRAs — your Merrill advisor can explain this powerful option to see if it can help you address your goals.

 If your goals for your wealth include supporting institutions or causes that are special to you, we can help you give in a way that works for you now, and in the future.
 For example, charitable trusts enable you to address charitable as well as personal goals with a single trust, while donor-advised funds and private foundations can be important charitable alternatives if you want to leave a legacy or use philanthropic activities to engage and/or educate family members.
-Your Merrill Lynch advisor and U.S. Trust can help you evaluate your charitable giving alternatives, select appropriate assets and integrate your charitable giving strategy into your overall wealth management and transfer plans.
+Your Merrill advisor and Bank of America can help you evaluate your charitable giving alternatives, select appropriate assets and integrate your charitable giving strategy into your overall wealth management and transfer plans.

 If you own significant nonfinancial assets, such as a private business, real estate interests, oil and gas, timberland or ranch and farm land, they are likely an important component of your wealth.
-Your Merrill Lynch advisor can share with you how U.S. Trust’s Specialty Asset Management team helps clients like you address the complexities of owning nonfinancial assets and integrate them into their overall wealth transfer plans.
+Your Merrill advisor can share with you how Bank of America’s Specialty Asset Management team helps clients like you address the complexities of owning nonfinancial assets and integrate them into their overall wealth transfer plans.
 Their knowledge of their industries allows them to be creative in assessing opportunities and challenges, and proactive in suggesting solutions and strategies.
 And their ability to provide day-to-day management capabilities can help you and your family avoid the sale of an asset that may have special significance simply because family members no longer have the desire or ability to take an active management or oversight role.

 - With the new higher gift and estate tax exemption amounts, do I really need a trust or wealth transfer plan?